PFAS Water Contamination Wurtsmith Air Force base (Oscoda), Michigan

 - Well 410 has not been used for a while.
 It is 108 feet deep and draws water from the glacial aquifer system.

-Groundwater from these wells is first pumped into the treatment plant’s surge tank, mixed with sodium hypochlorite, and filtered.
-Potassium permanganate may also be added depending on the quality of the influent water.
-In May 2018, following the establishment of PFAS contamination in the groundwater, the Army installed a Granular Activated Carbon (GAC) System online to remove PFAS, including Perfluorooctanoic Acid (PFOA), Perfluorooctane Sulfonate (PFOS), and other others from the drinking water supply.
+In May 2018, following the establishment of PFAS contamination in the groundwater, the Army installed a Granular Activated Carbon (GAC) System to remove PFAS, including Perfluorooctanoic Acid (PFOA), Perfluorooctane Sulfonate (PFOS), afrom the drinking water supply.
 The system comprises two vessels/contactors operated in a series.
 As per EPA regulations, quarterly sampling has been ongoing since 2019 to test contaminants in the drinking water.

 After the GAC treatment, any remaining contaminants are removed through an air-stripping system, and from there, the water flows into a secondary surge tank, where it is disinfected with chlorine.
 The treatment plant can process about a million gallons of water per day.